Forsyth County, North Carolina

-Forsyth County is located in the northwest Piedmont of the U.S. state of North Carolina.
+Forsyth County (/foʊr'saɪθ/ fohr-SYTH) is a county located in the northwest Piedmont of the U.S. state of North Carolina.
 As of the 2020 census, the population was 382,590, making it the fourth-most populous county in North Carolina.
 Its county seat is Winston-Salem.
-Forsyth County is part of the Winston-Salem, NC, Metropolitan Statistical Area, which is also included in the Greensboro-Winston-Salem-High Point, NC, Combined Statistical Area.
+Forsyth County is part of the Winston-Salem, NC, Metropolitan Statistical Area, which is also included in the Greensboro–Winston-Salem–High Point, NC, Combined Statistical Area.
 Portions of Forsyth County are in the Yadkin Valley wine region.

 History

 The county was formed in 1849 from Stokes County.
 It was named for Colonel Benjamin Forsyth, who was killed in the War of 1812.

 Geography

-According to the U.S. Census Bureau, the county is in the outer Appalachian Mountains, and has a total area of 412.35 sqmi, of which 407.85 sqmi is land and 4.50 sqmi (1.1%) is water.
+According to the U.S. Census Bureau, the county is in the outer Appalachian Mountains, and has a total area of 412.35 sqmi, of which 407.85 sqmi is land and 4.50 sqmi (1.09%) is water.

 The northeast section of Forsyth County, including Belews Creek and parts of Rural Hall, Walkertown, and Kernersville, is drained by tributaries of the Dan River.
 A small portion of Kernersville is in the Cape Fear River basin.
 Most of the county is drained by tributaries of the Yadkin River, which forms the western boundary of the county.
 The lowest elevation in the county is 660 feet, on the Yadkin River at the southwest corner of the county.
 The highest is 1100 feet, at a point just off Jefferson Church Road on the outskirts of King, immediately south of the county line.